oschweitzer/learning-resources/react_lesson.md

 #### Combining reducers

 Redux allows to combine reducers into one.
 To do that in React, simply use the `combineReducers` function.
-This function will take a JS object as an argument, and each property of this object is one the your reducers.
+This function will take a JS object as an argument, and each property of this object is one your reducers.
 The state produced by `combineReducers()` namespaces the states of each reducer under their keys as passed to combineReducers().

 **Counter reducer**